swiss-seismological-service/scrtdd/doc/base/xcorr.rst

 Cross-correlation
 =================

-The purpose of the cross-correlation is to refine the exact time difference between two picks at a common station of an event pair, which allows for higher resolution event (re)locations.
-This time difference becomes the observed differential time part of a double-difference (see :ref:`multi-event-relocation-process-label`).
-When the cross-correlation is disabled or the correlation coefficient is below the configured threshold then the observed differential times are derived from the phase times (difference of their absolute travel times).
+The purpose of the cross-correlation is to refine the time difference between two picks at a common station of an event pair.
+The cross-correlation lag becomes the observed differential time part of a double-difference (see :ref:`multi-event-relocation-process-label`) if the correlation coefficient is above the configured threshold.
+The phase pairs with low correlation coefficient maintain the differential time derived from the absolute travel time difference.

 The cross-correlation step is optional due to the expensive computation time.
-The improvement in hypocenter solution quality doesn't always improve drammatically, so we suggest to enable it only after the other parameters of rtDD have been optimized.
+The improvement in hypocenter solution quality doesn't always improve dramatically, so we suggest to enable it only after the other parameters of rtDD have been optimized.
 The cross-correlation can be disabled by setting the ``crossCorrelation.maxStationDistance`` and/or ``crossCorrelation.maxInterEventDistance`` to 0.
 The cross-correlation is also skipped if the ``RecordStream`` parameter is not properly configured, because the waveform data will not be available.

 ------------------
 Eval-xcorr command